bishopAL/ParticleSizeAnalysiser/README.md

 # ParticleSizeAnalysiser

 The particle size distribution of coffee powder can directly affect the flavor of coffee, but the average family will not buy a professional analyzer.
 This program will give you an idea of the size distribution of the coffee powder coming out of your grinder.
-This program won't give you specific radius but a rough distribution, like this figure which is belongs to C40.
+Here is an example result by C40.

 ![Image text](https://raw.githubusercontent.com/bishopAL/ParticleSizeAnalysiser/master/result.png)